apowers313/candy-wrapper/tutorials/getting-started.md

     .expectSetVal(3); // true
 ```

-That's just the tip of the iceberg -- there are all kinds of {@link Filter Filters} and {@link SingleRecord expectations} that you can play around with.
+That's just the tip of the iceberg -- there are all kinds of {@link Filter Filters} and {@link Operation expectations} that you can play around with.
 Before you start experimenting more, it is worth pointing out that there is a pattern to how the expectations and filters are named.

 * Return - the return value from a function or property get.
 * Exception - the `Error` that was thrown by a function or property get / set, or `null` for no `Error`.